Judy Kowalsky

-According to Psychology Today and as reported in 2017 1 in 5 children grows up in a home where a parent abuses drugs or alcohol.
-I'm thinking the statistics are probably much higher now in 2024.
-Addiction not only hurts the person with the substance use disorder but it harms those around them too.
-Especially the children.
+1 in 10 children grows up in a home where a parent abuses alcohol.
+Alcohol addiction not only hurts the person with the substance use disorder but it harms those around them too.
+Especially children.

-I am an Adult Daughter.
+I am an Adult Daughter of an alcoholic father.
 I grew up thinking everything that went on inside my family home was normal, it was me that wasn't normal.
 I kept my thoughts, and feelings barricaded inside myself.
 I felt there was something terribly wrong with me.
 My distorted reality; I was just bad.
-Now, years and years later after living in denial for so long; I have learned there are quite a few of us, Adult children of Alcoholics (ACoA) or ACA) in the world.
-Many of the characteristics we have are universal.
-I guess I was normal, I mean as far as my traits of an ACoA go.
+Now, years later after living in denial for so long; I have learned there are quite a few of us, Adults and children of Alcoholics (ACoA, ACA, COA) in the world.
+Many of the characteristics we have are universal under the circumstances.
+So, I guess I was normal, I mean as far as my traits of an ACoA go.

 If you haven't read the book Perfect Daughters, Adult Daughters of Alcoholics by Robert J. Ackerman Ph.D, I encourage you to read it.
 His book was a waking up moment for me, and an excellent resource.
 It was a relief for me to know that I wasn't the only one with secrets.
 I saw the traits of an Adult Daughter in myself.